trentpolack/joymachine-public/powershell/INSTALL.md

  	* Create a new file, if it doesn't already exist, modified at the current date and time.
 	* Modify the modification date/time of an existing file named `rawr.txt`.
 	* NOTE: Useful for simple git status checks.
+		* ISSUE: Upon testing this, git does not actually respect this.
+Will investigate.
+I'm on a roll today [@mittens].